Apache Tomcat: A Server?

 Configuring Apache Tomcat involves modifying configuration files and deploying web applications.
 The exact process depends on the specific use case and deployment scenario.
 Apache Tomcat provides extensive documentation on its website to help developers configure and deploy the software.

-READ ALSO apache server to phpstorm
+READ ALSO apache web server and server

 What is the cost of using Apache Tomcat?